casz92/poolder/README.md

 # Poolder

-A compile-time builder that generates a concurrent pool of worker processes for parallel task execution.
+A compile-time builder that generates a concurrent pool of worker processes and schedulers for parallel task execution.

-### Optional Features `schedules`
+### Features
+- **Fixed Pool Size**: Define the number of workers at compile time.
 - **Scheduled Tasks**: Define recurring jobs at compile time.
 - **Runtime Rescheduling**: Create, reconfigure, or cancel scheduled tasks dynamically.